The information in this fact sheet relates to applications in the AAT's Migration & Refugee Division.

 What happens on the day of the hearing?

-If the hearing is by telephone, you will be contacted by a hearing attendant or a Member on the number you provided.
+If you are invited to appear by telephone, you will be contacted by us on the telephone number provided by you in connection with the review.
+If a telephone number was not provided by you in connection with the review, we may give you a unique telephone number for you to call for your hearing.
 If at any time you have difficulty hearing the Member, the interpreter or the hearing attendant, you should inform the Member or hearing attendant as soon as possible.

 What do I call the Member?

 The Member may be addressed by name (e.g. ‘Ms Smith’) or referred to as ‘Member’ or by their specific title as advised at the hearing.

 As each case is different, it is difficult to say how long it will take for us to make a decision in your case.
 In some cases, the Member may announce the decision at the end of the hearing.
 However, in most cases a decision will not be made at the end of the hearing but will be given to you at a later date.

 What if I cannot attend the scheduled hearing?

 If you are not able to attend the scheduled hearing, or you would prefer that the hearing take place in a different way (e.g. at an AAT office instead of by video or telephone), you must advise us of this as soon as possible.
 Please note that we will only make changes if we are satisfied that it is reasonable and there are good reasons for doing so.

 If you do not appear at the scheduled hearing we may make a decision on the review without taking any further action to allow or enable you to appear before us or may dismiss your application for review without any further consideration of the application or the information before us.
 Not appearing at the scheduled hearing means:

 - if you were invited to appear at an AAT office (including by video from an AAT office), you do not attend the AAT office at the scheduled time;